 VBSPCA 2020 Lifesaver Award Recipient: Arvalla “Arvie” Larsen

 Larsen’s journey with the VBSPCA started in 1980 while she was serving in the U.S. Navy.
 For many years, she donated part of her paychecks to the shelter as a way of supporting the animals.
-After retiring in 2013 she took a gap year, and this is when Larsen decided to put her compassion into action.
-Her orientation was in 2014 and ever since then she has helped clean the cattery a few days out of every single week.
+After retiring in 2013, she took a gap year and decided to put her compassion into action.
+Her volunteer orientation was in 2014, and ever since then she has helped clean the cattery a few days every single week.

 Stemming from her passion for animal welfare, Larsen believes that government-run programs like animal control need help from dedicated people working in nonprofit organizations.
 According to her, the problem is too big for one shelter to handle.
 “Nonprofits are extremely important in our community because they can give a helping hand to state-run shelters,” she said.